erdc/air-water-vv/3d/dambreak_Gomez/README.rst

 x 0.61m x 0.75m high.
 The obstacle has dimensions 0.12m x 0.12m, it
 is placed on the tank' s bottom and reaches the top of the doamin.
-The top of the domain is left open, when the rest of the boundary patches act as no slio walls.
+The top of the domain is left open, when the rest of the boundary patches act as no slip walls.
 In the following figure, a sketch of the dambreak initial conditions is shown.

 .. figure:: ./dambreakGomez.JPG